LunaticNeko/glowise/README.md

 I develop this mod on nightly.
 It should work all the way down to stable.
 If it doesn't, please tell me.

 I tested this mod on an existing character and an existing planet, and it works fine.

+Threats to compatibility include ISE-3 adding/removing/changing ore tiles files, and Starbound changing their mod load order structure.
+I will do my best to keep glowise compatible with latest ISE-3 on Starbound nightly.

 Licensing
 ---------